 40. The Best WFH Companies

-The top work-from-home company in the United States is the machine-learning firm Appen, Forbes contributor Alexandra Talty reports.
+According to Forbes contributor Alexandra Talty, the top work-from-home company in the United States is the machine-learning firm Appen.
 Appen provides high-quality training for machine learning, including language services.

 41. Only a Few Government Agencies Offer Remote Work

-A few government agencies are providing work from home opportunities.
-The US Department of Commerce, the Commonwealth of Virginia, and the State of Washington are on Talty’s list of top 100 remote working organizations.
+A few government agencies are offering work-from-home opportunities.
+The US Department of Commerce, the Commonwealth of Virginia, and the State of Washington are among Talty’s top 100 remote working organizations.

 42. 69% of Millennial Managers Allow Remote Working